Patient experience of primary care - GP services

-Summary of Patient experience of primary care: GP services By ethnicity over time Summary
+Summary of Patient experience of primary care - GP services Satisfaction with GP services by ethnicity Summary

-The GP patient survey (GPPS) is the major survey of patient experience of GP services in England.
+The GP patient survey is the major survey of patient experience of GP services in England.

 Respondents can respond either by post, online or by phone.
 They may request a questionnaire in a different language, in braille or online using sign language.

 All surveys carry the risk of biased results if some types of people are less likely to respond than others.
-To compensate for this, data from the GPPS is weighted to account for this non-response bias.
+To compensate for this, data from the GP Patient Survey is weighted to account for this non-response bias.
 This adjusts the data to account for potential differences between the demographic profile of all eligible patients in a practice and the patients who actually complete the questionnaire.
-The non-response weighting scheme has been developed by Ipsos MORI, incorporating elements such as age and gender as well as factors from the area where the respondent lives such as level of deprivation, ethnicity profile, Acorn classification and so on.
-These have been shown to impact on non-response bias within the GPPS.
+The non-response weighting scheme has been developed by Ipsos MORI, incorporating elements such as age and gender as well as factors from the area where the respondent lives such as level of deprivation, ethnicity profile, ACORN classification and so on, which have been shown to impact on non-response bias within the GP Patient Survey.